buntine/discogs/README.markdown

 -----
   A 100% Ruby wrapper of the Discogs.com API.

   Discogs::Wrapper abstracts all of the boilerplate code needed to interact with the Discogs API.
 It gives you direct access to the information you need.
+All methods return a ruby Hash wrapped in a [Hashie](https://github.com/intridea/hashie) object with the same structure as documented on the [Discogs API website](http://www.discogs.com/developers/index.html).

   The master branch aims to give full support for version 2.0 of the API.
 If you need support for everything in version 1.0, see the api-v1 branch.